julixiaoyou/julixiaoyou/README.md

 ---

 ## 🔭 What I care about
-- Learning how low-level stuff works (memory, pointers, algorithms)
+- Learning how low-level stuff works (registers, pointers, memory)
 - Learning about hardware components and how theyre built

 ---